Oksana Liaturynska

-Oksana Liaturynska (born 1 February 1902, in Katerynivka, died 13 June 1970, in Minneapolis) was a Ukrainian artist, sculptor, writer, poet and public figure.
+Oksana Zinaida Mykhailivna Liaturynska (February 1, 1902 – June 13, 1970) was an artist, sculptor, writer, poet and public figure.
 Liaturynska signed her works either by her own name or by pen names: Oksana Pechenih, Roksana Vyshnevetska and Yeronim.

 Biography

-Oksana Liaturynska was born on 1 February 1902 in the hamlet of Lisky in the Volyn province of the Russian Empire (now the Ternopil region of Ukraine).
+Oksana Liaturynska was born on 1 February 1902 in Katerynivka or in the hamlet of Lisky in the Volyn province of the Russian Empire (now the Ternopil region of Ukraine).
 Her father, Mykhailo Liaturynsky, served as an officer at the Russian border post near Staryi Oleksynets.
-Liaturynska’s mother, Anna, came from a family of German colonists.
+Liaturynska's mother, Anna Verka, came from a family of German colonists.
 She had six sisters and brothers: Oleksandr, Antonina, Gnat, Ivan, Maria, and Fedir.

 From the early 1920s, Liaturynska studied at the Ivan Steshenko Kremenets Private Ukrainian Grammar School.
-When she was 20, her father decided to arrange for her to marry a rich peasant but she didn’t accept it and ran away from home to relatives who lived in the nearby village of Katerynivka.
+When she was 20, her father decided to arrange for her to marry a rich peasant but she didn't accept it and ran away from home to relatives who lived in the nearby village of Katerynivka.
 She emigrated at the age of 22 with the help of her relatives first to Germany, then to Czechoslovakia, and finally to the United States.

-She began her literary career in Prague and was a member of a “Prague school” grouped émigré writers.
+She began her literary career in Prague and was a member of a “Prague school” Vysnik group of émigré writers.
 She was actively involved in the social and cultural life of Ukrainian emigrants.
 There she met the emigrant poets Jevhen Malanjuk, Oleksa Stefanowytsch, Olena Teliha and Oleh Olzhych.

 She studies at the Faculty of Philosophy of Charles University, at the Ukrainian Studio of Plastic Art, at the Czech High School of Art and Industry, where she regularly attended sculpture classes with Czech professors Blažek and Waxman, and which she graduated in 1934.
+She ran her own studio in Prague for ten years, and many of her surviving artworks are found in this city.

 In 1945, she found herself in a camp for displaced persons in Aschaffenburg, Germany, then in 1949 in exile in the United States.
 With the help of the Ukrainian Women's Union she settled in Minneapolis.

 Liaturynska died of cancer in Minneapolis in 1970.
 An urn with her ashes is buried in the Ukrainian Orthodox Cemetery in Bound Brook, New Jersey.